tari-project/rfcs/src/RFC_0388_BearerTokens.md

 Field: An arbitrary string that will be interpreted by the code
 Operator: OneOf("eq", "le", "lt","ge", "gt")
-Argument: A constant value, to be interpretted by the code
+Argument: A constant value, to be interpreted by the code

 Examples
 ```